-580.4 Certification
+582.4 Certification.

-- (a) No psychiatric inpatient unit of a general hospital may be operated without a valid operating certificate issued by the New York State Office of Mental Health.
-Furthermore, as part of a general hospital, psychiatric inpatient units are required to operate under a valid license issued by the Department of Health, and are thus subject to, and [must]shall remain in compliance with, applicable requirements of such department. - (b) Application for new and renewal certificates shall be submitted as directed by the [O]office in accordance with Parts 551 and 573 of this Title. - (c) A certificate valid for a period not to exceed three years shall be issued for units which satisfactorily meet the conditions stated in this Part.
-The duration of the operating certificate shall be based upon the degree to which the unit meets applicable regulations and standards, upon review by the [O]office. - (d) The current certificate shall be framed and displayed in a conspicuous place which is readily accessible to the public. - (e) Certificates shall remain the property of the [O]office, and expired, invalidated, revoked or terminated certificates shall be returned to the [O]office. - (f) The certificate holder shall obtain prior approval of the [O]office for all projects subject to prior approval review in accordance with Part 551 of this Title. - (g) Pursuant to Part 551 of this Title, [Ŧ]the certificate holder shall notify the Office of any intention to terminate voluntarily its services to persons with mental illness.
+- (a) No hospital for persons with mental illness may be operated without a valid operating certificate issued by the [New York State Office of Mental Health] office. - (b) Application for new and renewal certificates shall be submitted as directed by the [O]office in accordance with Parts 551 and 573 of this Title. - (c) A certificate valid for a period not to exceed three years shall be issued to hospitals which satisfactorily meet the conditions stated in this Part.
+The duration of the operating certificate shall be based upon the degree to which the unit meets applicable regulations and standards, upon review of the [O]office.

+- (d) The current certificate shall be framed and displayed in a conspicuous place which is readily accessible to the public. - (e) Certificates shall remain the property of the [O]office and expired, invalidated, revoked or terminated certificates shall be returned to the [O]office. - (f) The certificate holder shall obtain prior approval by the office for all projects subject to prior approval review in accordance with Part 551 of this Title. - (g) Pursuant to Part 551 of this Title, [‡]the certificate holder shall notify the [O]office of any intention to terminate voluntarily its services to persons with mental illness.
 This notice of intention to terminate voluntarily shall include a detailed statement of the actions which will be taken to assure appropriate referral of persons receiving care or treatment, to preserve the confidentiality and availability of records, and to settle financial accounts according to preexisting individual arrangements.
-No program shall terminate its services until written approval from the [O]office to do so is obtained, [patients] individuals have been appropriately transferred or discharged, and records have been appropriately preserved and stored, all to the satisfaction of the office.
+No program shall terminate its services until written approval from the [O]office to do so is obtained and individuals [patients] have been appropriately transferred or discharged, and records have been appropriately preserved and stored, all to the satisfaction of the office.
 Failure to obtain the required approval from the office may subject the certificate holder to civil penalties.

-580.5 Organization and administration.
+582.5 Organization and administration.